krzysztofj1234567890/computer-science-basics-tutorials/Architecture/architect_interview.md

   - Run architecture syncs, office hours, and design reviews
   - Collect feedback on pain points and technical debt
 - Review Progress and Adjust Design When Needed
-  - Are key architectural goals being met (e.g. latency, modularity)?
+  - Are key architectural goals being met (e.g- latency, modularity)?
   - Are teams building throwaway scaffolding or anti-patterns?
   - Is the system evolving as planned or diverging?
 - Foster a Culture of Ownership and Empowerment